-- Check throttle cable routing. (

-p.
-75)

-- Position the fuel tank and attach the two spoilers to the sides in front of the radiator bracket.

-- Make sure that no cables or throttle cables are trapped or damaged.

-- Attach the fuel tank breather hose.

-- Mount and tighten screw with the rubber bushing.
+- Position the fuel tank and fit the two spoilers to the sides in front of the radiator bracket. - Make sure that no cables or throttle cables are trapped or damaged. - Attach the fuel tank breather hose. - Mount and tighten screw with the rubber bushing.
 Guideline